paulfioravanti/paulfioravanti.github.io/_posts/2023-12-07-coding-test-review-culture-amp.md

 #### Internationalisation

-Finally, completely out of scope of the requirements (but not something whose addiction detracts from anything), is internationalisation, something I value highly in applications.
+Finally, completely out of scope of the requirements (but not something whose addition detracts from anything), is internationalisation, something I value highly in applications.

 <div class="centered-image" style="width: 90%">